scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 </pre>

-After just a few commands we've created a Meteor project and installed the packages for `react`, `react-router`, `react-meteor-data`, `bootstrap`, and `accounts-password`.
+After just a few commands we've created a Meteor project and installed the necessary packages we'll need to build our app.

-Now that we have the dependencies we need let's write some code.
-Replace the contents of '`client/main.html`' with this:
+Replace the contents of `client/main.html` with this:

 <div class="code-description">
   <p>client/main.html</p>